peter88213/nv_xx/docs/help/basic_concepts.md

 >
 > - With *OpenOffice Writer* this is easily done with `Ctrl`-`M`.
 > - With *LibreOffice Writer* you will have to apply **No Character Style**
->   to the text via the context menu or the Styles navigator.
+>   to the text via the context menu, the *Formatting (Styles)* toolbar,
+    or the Styles navigator.
 > - The extension [emph](https://peter88213.github.io/emph/)
 >   provides a toolbar with an **"A"** button for resetting the character style
 >   (version 3.0+).